antoineyang3/statistical-modeling/README.md

 # Extreme variations in Apple's quotation

-This repository is about a mini-project on statistics of extreme.
+This repository presents a personal mini-project on statistics of extreme.
 The problem here is to estimate events that rarely happen so that we have very few observed data about such events.
 We get into the skin of a careful shareholder in Apple and want to estimate the probability that Apple's quotation decreases of more than X% in one day.

 Using the Hill estimator, we estimate the parameter of the Frechet Law that approximates the distribution of negative relative variations of Apple's quotation given a tunable threshold.
 Then we verify that relatively high empiric quantiles are reasonably close to Hill estimated quantiles.
 Finally, we use the estimator to give meaningful interpretations : less than 0.5% of negative relative variations of Apple's quotation exceed 8.83%.